Ecosystems

 Quest completions are the sole input used to calculate campaign value and prize pool size.

-Supporting actions (coordination, promotion, community events) help increase participation but do not directly affect reward distribution.
+Supporting actions such as coordination, promotion, or community events help increase participation, but do not directly affect reward allocation.

 For ecosystem campaigns, Arkada provides: